Make It Fit Before You Ship

 - More protection.
 Right-size packaging will help protect your product so it gets to your customer intact.

 - Improved sustainability.
-Unnecessary packaging translates into less waste for the environment.
+Eliminating unnecessary packaging translates into less waste for the environment.

 - Greater accuracy.
 When you use the right-size packaging for your product and provide complete and accurate dimensions and weight for your package, the shipping rate you quote to your customer will better reflect the price you pay for the shipment.

-You might have heard that the way to calculate FedEx Ground® packages less than 3 cubic feet changed in January.
-They’re now determined the same way as FedEx Express® shipments.
-That is, the rate of all U.S. and international package shipments is based either on the dimensional weight of your package or its actual weight, whichever is greater*.
+The rate for FedEx Ground® packages less than 3 cubic feet and FedEx Express® packages are calculated the same way.
+That is, the rate of all U.S. and international package shipments is based either on the dimensional weight of your package or its actual weight, whichever is greater.

 That’s why it’s important to match the size of your packaging to the size of the item being shipped.
 In most cases, you’ll save on shipping costs.
 And that’s a better calculation for your bottom line.